European Public Prosecutor's Office: The College (Governing Body)

+European Chief Prosecutor

+The European Chief Prosecutor is the Head of the EPPO, in charge of organising its work and directing its activities, and is appointed by the European Parliament and the European Council for a non-renewable term of 7 years.

 European Prosecutors

 The European Prosecutors are distinct from the European Delegated Prosecutors and the European Chief Prosecutor.
 The European Prosecutors supervise the European Delegated Prosecutors, who conduct investigations on the ground in the participating Member States.
-At the end of July 2020, the first cohort of European Prosecutors were appointed by the Council of the EU.
+At the end of July 2020, the first cohort of European Prosecutors was appointed by the Council of the EU.
 On 28 September 2020, the European Public Prosecutors were sworn in before the judge responsible at the European Court of Justice.

 The decisions of the college are based on internal decision-making rules (Procedural Rules).

 The Permanent Chambers of the EPPO

 The Permanent Chambers of the EPPO each consist of three members.
-They are two European Prosecutors and, as chairperson, the European Chief Prosecutor or one of his/her deputies, or a European Prosecutor, cf. Art.
+They are two European Prosecutors and, as chairperson, the European Chief Prosecutor or one of their deputies, or a European Prosecutor, cf. Art.
 10 of the EPPO Regulation.
 The Chambers are responsible for controlling the investigations of the European Delegated Prosecutors.
 The Chambers decide above all on the filing of charges or the discontinuation of proceedings.
 The right of evocation of Art.
 27 of Regulation (EU) 2017/1939 can also be ordered by the Chamber.

 European Delegated Prosecutors (core of the EPPO's investigative work)

 Looking at the EPPO's structure hierarchically, the European Delegated Prosecutors are below the Permanent Chambers.
 The European Delegated Prosecutors carry out their work locally, in their respective member states.
 In their work, they are independent, i.e. free from instructions by national authorities.
-At the national level, the European Delegated Prosecutors are responsible for prosecuting PIF offences (see Brodowski for an overview).
-According to an internal EPPO agreement, there will be 140 European Delegated Prosecutors in the member states.
+At the member state level, the European Delegated Prosecutors are responsible for prosecuting PIF offences (see Brodowski for an overview).
+According to an internal EPPO agreement, there will be 140 European Delegated Prosecutors across the union.

 The table below lists the number of candidates proposed and appointed per country (as of 2 August 2021):